BrookJeynes/2020DigitalStudyGuide/README.md

 </i></li>
 <hr>
 <br>

+<b>Useability Principles</b> <br>
+Encryption is the process of scrambling data so that only the desired party can understand that information.
+In more technical terms it is the process of converting plain text to cipher text.

 # References
 - What is Encryption? | Types of Encryption.
 Cloudflare.
 (2020).
 Retrieved 3 September 2020, from https://www.cloudflare.com/learning/ssl/what-is-encryption/.